Need advice? mail@tnmca.com or

 The rule change

 From 6 April 2020, CGT incurred following the sale of a residential property will have to be paid within 30 days of the completion date.
 Failure to comply with these changes will result in HMRC imposing interest and potential fines.
-This new deadline applies even where no money has been exchanged – e.g. when a property is transferred into trust or gifted to a family member.
+This new deadline applies even when there has been no money exchange, such as when transferring a property into a trust or gifting it to a family member.

 Keep up to date

-HMRC recently released a report that showed those who are likely to be affected by the capital gains tax changes, are not properly aware of the new rules.
-HMRC are now taking steps to ensure that taxpayers are made aware of these changes.
+Recently, HMRC published a report that highlights a lack of proper awareness among those likely to be affected by the capital gains tax changes regarding the new rules.
+HMRC is now taking steps to ensure that taxpayers become aware of these changes.
 Customers who will face the greatest risk are those dealing with a ‘one-off’ property transaction who may have had little, or no, exposure to CGT.
 “Multiple disposal’ customers, on the other hand, are more likely to have a better understanding and deeper knowledge of capital gains tax on property.
 They are also more likely to seek advice from a professional.

 Tighter deadlines

-From 6 April 2020, tax is payable for gains made from the sale of residential property both in the UK and overseas.
+Taxpayers must pay tax for gains made from the sale of residential property both in the UK and overseas starting from 6 April 2020.
 And, capital gains tax on property following the sale will have to be paid within 30 days of the completion date.
 You will need to submit a provisional calculation of the gain and pay the estimated tax due.
-It is still expected that you declare the capital gains on your self-assessment tax returns by the usual self-assessment deadline.
-You are also expected to pay any CGT due over and above your provisional (estimated) payment.
+You should still declare the capital gains on your self-assessment tax returns by the usual self-assessment deadline.
+Additionally, you should pay any CGT due over and above your provisional (estimated) payment.

 If you are not in the self-assessment system, you still need to abide by the 30-day declaration and payment rules.
 However, you do not need to register for this sole purpose.
-You are permitted to review your provisional calculation and pay any differences after the tax year you made a capital gains tax.
+You may review your provisional calculation and pay any differences after the tax year in which you incurred a capital gains tax.

 Estimating capital gains tax